-Disclosure obligations pursuant to Section 134c of the Stock Corporation Act
+Information pursuant to Sections 134b and 134c of the German Stock Corporation Act (Aktiengesetz)

-Guidelines and internal procedures ensure that we act in accordance with these principles when making investment decisions.
+Guidelines and internal procedures ensure that Munich Reinsurances Company acts in accordance with these principles when making investment decisions.

-The main focus of Munich Re’s investment strategy is asset-liability management (ALM), which is a fundamental pillar of our value-based management system.
+The main focus of Munich Re’s investment strategy is asset-liability management (ALM), which is a fundamental pillar of its value-based management system.

-ALM means that in putting together our investment portfolios (Assets), important qualities of technical and other obligations (Liabilities) are taken into account (Management).
-With ALM, we aim to ensure that changes in macroeconomic factors influence the value of our investments and our technical provisions and other liabilities in a similar way.
+Asset-liability management means that in putting together investment portfolios (Assets), important qualities of technical and other obligations (Liabilities) are taken into account (Management).
+The ALM aims to ensure that changes in macroeconomic factors influence the value of investments of Munich Reinsurance Company and technical provisions and other liabilities in a similar way.

-For this purpose, where possible, we mirror important capital-market sensibilities
+For this purpose, where possible, important capital-market sensibilities

-– such as maturity patterns, currency structures and inflation sensitivities of investments – by acquiring investments that react similarly to capital market fluctuations wherever possible.
-This reduces our vulnerability to capital market fluctuations and stabilises our economic capital resources.
+– such as maturity patterns, currency structures and inflation sensitivities of investments – are mirrored wherever possible by acquiring investments that react similarly to capital market fluctuations.
+This reduces vulnerability to capital market fluctuations and stabilises our economic capital resources.

-In this approach, any deviations from the structure of our liabilities are made consciously, taking due account of our risk tolerance and the achievable risk spreads.
-Therefore, we measure investment risks incurred not in absolute terms, but in relation to changes of values in our liabilities.
+In this approach, any deviations from the structure of liabilities of Munich Reinsurance Company are made consciously, taking due account of risk tolerance and the achievable risk spreads.
+Therefore, investment risks incurred are not measured in absolute terms, but in relation to changes of values in liabilities.
 This approach means that exchange rates, fluctuations in interest rates and inflation have the same effect on assets and liabilities.
-The purpose of our economic ALM is to ensure that the currencies and maturities of the liabilities are matched as closely as possible for each of the Group’s related undertakings.
+The purpose of the economic ALM is to ensure that the currencies and maturities of the liabilities are matched as closely as possible for each of Munich Re Group’s related undertakings.
 Local accounting and supervisory requirements must also be taken into account.

-To make our economic ALM as effective as possible, we use derivative financial instruments to hedge investment products against fluctuations on the interest-rate, equity and currency markets.
+To make the economic ALM as effective as possible, derivative financial instruments are used to hedge investment products against fluctuations on the interest-rate, equity and currency markets.